ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 ---
-title: Log collection, aggregation and distribution (Forwarder/Aggregator architecture)
+title: Fluentbit/Fluentd (Forwarder/Aggregator)
 permalink: /docs/logging-forwarder-aggregator/
 description: How to deploy logging collection, aggregation and distribution in our Raspberry Pi Kuberentes cluster.
 Deploy a forwarder/aggregator architecture using Fluentbit and Fluentd.
-Logs are routed to Elasticsearch, so log analytics can be done using Kibana.
+Logs are routed to Elasticsearch, so log analysis can be done using Kibana.

-last_modified_at: "22-07-2022"
+last_modified_at: "27-07-2022"

 ---